 Unless you are staying in university housing, internet and cable are generally not provided.
 If you sublet an apartment, these amenities may already be in place, but you should find out if this will be an additional monthly cost for you.

 Will my employer help me find housing?

 It depends on the employer.
-Most will be able to make suggestions and answer questions but probably cannot actually find or offer you a place to live.
-Don't hesitate to ask your employer questions about housing in the area, the general costs, or resources they can recommend.
+Most will be able to make suggestions and answer questions about the local area, but they probably cannot actually find or offer you a place to live.
+Don’t hesitate to ask your employer questions about housing in the area, the general costs, or other local resources they can recommend.

 What if I don’t like my housing?

 You can change your living situation at will, but depending on what kind of lease or contract you signed, you may have to pay for the unoccupied apartment for the time you were supposed to be living there.
-This is one reason we suggest finding short-term housing (e.g. a hostel) at the beginning of your program and then conducting a thorough search while here.
+This is one reason we suggest finding short-term housing at the beginning of your program and then conducting a thorough search after you arrive.